top of page

 You will have 5 quizzes on the readings and the in-class screenings.
 The quizzes are meant to test your understanding of the material.
 All of our reading is highly academic in nature, it is important that you do the readings before class and that you ask questions about what is not clear to you.

-Assignment # 2: Packback Questions
+Assignment # 2: In Class Canvas Activities

 You will be watching documentaries throughout this term.
 The films will be provided through Blackboard and can be accessed in one of the following ways: